Completely Stale Transmitter Channel State Information is Still Very Useful: Introduction

 Why is outdated CSIT useful?
 When there is perfect CSIT, information intended for a receiver can be transmitted to that receiver without other receivers overhearing it (say by using a zero-forcing precoder), so that there is no cross-interference.
 When the transmitter does not know the current channel state, this cannot be done and information intended for a receiver will be overheard by other receivers.
 This overheard {\em side information} is in the form of a linear combination of data symbols, the coefficients of which are the channel gains at the time of the transmission.
 Without CSIT at all, this side information will be wasted since the transmitter does not know what the coefficients are and hence does not know what side information was received in previous transmissions.
 With outdated CSIT, however, the transmitter can exploit the side information already received at the various receivers to create future transmissions which are simultaneously useful for more than one receiver and can therefore be efficiently transmitted.
 Note that there is no such overheard side-information in simpler scenarios such as point-to-point and multiple access channels, where there is only a single receiver.
 Indeed, it is shown in \cite{Vis_delay,BSP11} that for such channels, the only role of delayed CSIT is to predict the current state, and when the delayed CSIT is independent of the current state, the delayed CSIT provides no capacity gains.

 The rest of the paper is structured as follows.
-In Section \ref{sec:problem_formulation}, the problem is formulated and the main results stated precisely.
-Sections \ref{sec:achievable-square} and \ref{Sec:non-square:original} describe the proposed schemes, and Section \ref{sec:outer} describes the converse.
+In Section \ref{sec:problem_formulation}, the problem is formulated and the main results are stated precisely.
+Sections \ref{sec:achievable-square}, \ref{Sec:non-square:original}, and~\ref{Sec:Imoroved_2Tr} describe the proposed schemes, and Section \ref{sec:outer} describes the converse.
+In Section~\ref{Sec:DoF-Region}, the ${\DoF}$ region for the case of $M=K$ is characterized.
 The connection between our results and those for the packet erasure broadcast channel is explained in Section \ref{sec:bec}.
 Some follow-up results to the conference version of this paper are discussed in \ref{sec:followup}.
 We conclude with a discussion of our result in the broader context of the role of feedback in communication in Section \ref{sec:concl}.